robtweed/ewd-qoper8/guide.md

 });
 ```

 If your module is saved elsewhere, modify the module path accordingly.
-For example if you look at the example script test5.js in the /tests folder, you’ll see that it specifies:
+For example if you look at the example script test5.js in the /tests folder, you'll see that it specifies:

 ```javascript
 q.on('start', function() {